Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4

 \subsection{Classification by invariants}

-In this subsection, it is shown that if two spaces admit circle actions with equivalent invariants then there is an orientation-preserving equivariant homeomorphism between them, so that these invariants suffice for classification.
+In this subsection, we show that if two spaces admit circle actions with equivalent invariants then there is an orientation-preserving equivariant homeomorphism between them, so that these invariants suffice for classification.
 We then show, in the following subsection, that for any possible set of invariants, there is a finite quotient of a weighted complex projective space with a circle action with those invariants.